The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 Ketosis occurs when your glycogen reserves, the storage form of carbohydrates, begin to run low.

 Once glycogen reserves reach a certain point, the liver will mobilize your fat stores to compensate for the lack of glucose.
+At this stage, the liver cannot use glucose to fuel its activities; it uses fatty acids.

 Taking your intake of carbs down to biologically zero gets you into ketosis faster than anything else.